FaradayRF/Faraday-Software/Tutorials/start/configuring-proxy.md

 * `--port PORT` replace PORT with the UART port faraday is connected to such as *COM10*

 The entire command will look something like this:
-`faraday-proxy --callsign kb1lqc --nodeid 2 --port COM23`
+`faraday-proxy --callsign kb1lqc --nodeid 2 --port COM16 --start`

+The `--start` option at the end will cause Proxy to actually launch the server.
+You can configure the program without this option if you don't want to start the server immediately.
+When fully configured one only needs to run `faraday-proxy --start`.

 ![Proxy Configuration Example](images/proxy-configuration.jpg "Proxy configuration")

-Proxy will automatically start when this command is run.
-Once configured you do not have to reconfigured unless desired and can start Proxy with `faraday-proxy`.
+Proxy will automatically start when this command is run since we included the `--start` option.

 > * Linux users may have a port value such as `--port /dev/ttyUSB0`
 > * Max OS X users may have a port value such as `--port /dev/cu.usbserial-40`